SchoolOfCode/reading-room-app/README.md

 # The Reading Room

-As part of the [School of Code](https://schoolofcode.co.uk/) bootcamp, we have been divided in dev teams of 6 to work on a project from ideation to deployment.
+As part of the [School of Code](https://schoolofcode.co.uk/) bootcamp, we have been divided in dev teams of 6 to work on a project from ideation to deployment in 4 weeks.

 Our team, **The Blurb**, set as a goal to helps kids (and their educators) to develop healthy and long lasting reading habits.